Acclimation of Animals

 Acclimation period: The minimum period of time in which animals may not undergo procedures, to allow for behavioral and physiological adjustment to a new environment.

-• This period starts once animals arrive and are housed on Wayne State University's (WSU) campus and does not apply to intra-university transportation of animals or transportation between Henry Ford Health System and WSU or the John D. Dingell VA Medical Center and WSU.
+• This period starts once animals arrive and are housed on Wayne State University's campus and does not apply to intra-university transportation of animals or transportation between Henry Ford Health System and Wayne State University or the John D. Dingell VA Medical Center and Wayne State University.

 IACUC Recommendations